Please note that this information will be reviewed every 3 years after publication.

 - protein in your urine (proteinuria).

-- severe headache that doesn’t go away with simple painkillers
+- a severe headache that doesn’t go away with simple painkillers

-- problems with vision, such as blurring or flashing before the eyes
+- problems with your eyesight, such as blurred vision or flashing lights in front of your eyes

 - severe pain just below the ribs